 SCNCAC has created virtual training guidelines to support the virtual training environment and to provide a high quality experience for all who attend our training.
 Please review the training guidelines prior to registering.

-If you are a current or a new Victim Service Provider member and have not received a registration code or need additional information, please use the link below to contact our Program Director.
+If you are a CAC/MDT Advocate and have not received a registration code or need additional information, please use the link below to contact our Program Director.

 This virtual training is designed to assist Children’s Advocacy Centers and their Multi-Disciplinary Team Members to better understand the types of abuse and their direct impact on a child’s disclosure.
 The training will clarify for attendees, what “dynamics” means in the context of abuse, unique and complex coping mechanism in children who have experienced abuse, understand the factors that shape those dynamics and how they influence barriers to disclosure of abuse.
 By the end of this training, participants should have a working understanding of the disclosure process and how dynamics, relationship to offender and abuse typology can relate to recantation.
 This training will offer Multi-Disciplinary Team partners an opportunity to examine the Child Abuse Accommodation Syndrome and how those impact disclosures and recantation.
 Finally, this training will provide some tools to addressing situations when a recantation occurs.

 This is a regular meeting of the board of directors of the South Carolina Network of Children's Advocacy Centers.
 Meeting packets for board members will be distributed prior to the meeting.
 The meeting will be held at the SCNCAC offices located at the address below.

 If you are a board member that will also be staying for the membership meeting, you will make your lunch choice when you register for the membership meeting.
 Please register here for the board meeting first and then register for the membership meeting if you will also be attending that meeting.